 Facts about web design suggest a very clever hack you can use to boost conversions, especially if you’re a small business owner.
 You can’t expect your visitors to know what you want them to do if you don’t place a CTA on your landing pages or homepage.
 But the trick with the design is to make it as appealing as possible because a CTA is essential as it is the final step in the conversion process.
 Try crafting a few messages and CTAs, then test them out to see which ones work best with your particular visitors.

 22. Website design statistics indicate a massive 94% of small businesses have a mobile-friendly website.

 Considering over 50% of the global website traffic originates from handheld devices, having a website that is optimized for mobile is more than a solid investment, but a necessity.
 The good news is the majority (94%) of small businesses are keeping pace with the latest trends.
 The bad news is only 17% of these businesses plan to invest in SEO, therefore missing out on a big opportunity to up their profits.

 23. Bad site navigation causes small businesses to lose 61.5% of website visitors.

 Recent website design facts show that most small businesses get it wrong when it comes to designing their sites by following the old “they want it all, and they want it now” creed.
 Small business stats, however, paint a different picture.
 84.6% of professionals think crowded web designs are one of the biggest mistakes small businesses make.
 And if you thought sliders (carousels) are your friend, think again: only 1% of visitors will ever click on them.

-While having quality content goes without saying, web design statistics show that content alone won’t amount to much without a website that loads fast and renders images and videos flawlessly.
-A good desktop version is not enough either — as the number of mobile users continues to grow at amazing rates, businesses should focus on providing a second-to-none mobile experience.
-So, working on both fronts should help you get results (and customers) in 2020 and beyond.
+While having quality content is important, web design statistics show that content alone won’t amount to much without a website that loads fast and renders images and videos flawlessly.
+A good desktop version is not enough either; as the number of mobile users continues to grow at amazing rates, businesses should focus on providing a second-to-none mobile experience.
+So, working on both fronts should help you get results (and customers) this year and beyond.